Gabriel-Scheel/ecs-wordpress-theme-framework/README.md

     );

 ### $meta_boxes
-An array of custom meta boxes you wish to include.
+If the MetaBox Plugin by rilwis is available you can very easily add custom fields to any post type.

 There are no defaults.
 An example would look like:

     public $meta_boxes = array(
             array(